siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 Inside the pages folder, you will notice an API folder.
 This is for writing REST API and we will not use this folder for this project so you can delete that.

-The `_app.js` this the entry point of our app just like index.js in create-react-app.
+The `_app.js` this is the entry point of our app just like index.js in create-react-app.

 The `index.js` returns a react component and it will render when you visit the front page of the app.